cs-uob/COMS10014/docs/studying.md

   - Expect to treat your degree like a job where you turn up and work regular hours every week; if your plan is "maybe do some work shortly before the exams" then based on past years' data you are very likely to end up being required to withdraw.
   - Assuming you work 42 hours a week during term time - which is not too far off the average in Europe - then that gives 14 hours/week on average for each of your three units.
   - Maths A has 2h/week lectures and 4h/week workshops, for a total of 6h/week.
-Therefore, that leaves 8h/week individual study time for you on Maths A. Note that the individual study time is higher than the contact hours: this is by design.
+Therefore, that leaves 8h/week individual study time for you on Maths A, that is 4h per session.
+Note that the individual study time is higher than the contact hours: this is by design.

 See the page on [sessions](sessions.md) for advice on how to structure your time for each individual session.